Skip to main content

 Questions answered"What can this user do?""Can this user do X to object Y?"

-MaintenanceManage roles and assignmentsManage relationship tuples
+MaintenanceManage roles and assignmentsManage relation tuples

 Best forApplication-wide permissionsPer-resource permissions